FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. Contacts are easily visible in every page in the footer.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
         2. In the "About us" page there is a form to facilitate communication with the restaurant.
 Click [here](assets/testing_files/testing_ux_goals/form.png)
-        3. The footer contains links to the relevant social networks (Facebook,Youtube, Twitter and Instagram) as well as the organization's email.
+        3. The footer contains links to the relevant social media (Facebook,Youtube, Twitter and Instagram) as well as the organization's email.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
         4. The email button is set up to automatically open up your email app and autofill the email address in the "To" section.
 Click [here](assets/testing_files/testing_ux_goals/email_opening.gif)

-    3. As a Returning Visitor, I want to find the social network links so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I want to find the social media links so that I can join and interact with others in the community.
         1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
 Click [here](assets/testing_files/gif/hover&click_social_footer.gif)
-        2. An interested returning custumer has the chance to immediately click on any link in the footer to be directed to the social networks of the restaurant as much as the Youtube channel.
+        2. An interested returning custumer has the chance to immediately click on any link in the footer to be directed to the social medias of the restaurant as much as the Youtube channel.
 Click [here](assets/testing_files/gif/hover&click_social_footer.gif)
         3. A little gallery will show interesting images to a customer who wants to show the restaurant to a friend.
 The menu page has been thought for the same reason other than showing the main dishes of the moment.
 Click [here](assets/testing_files/testing_ux_goals/gallery_screenshot.png)

 -   #### Frequent User Goals